amanu477/medfinder/replit.md

 - **Production Ready**: Codebase now optimized for deployment with minimal footprint and clean structure
 - **Delivery Login Fix**: Fixed delivery person login to redirect directly to delivery dashboard instead of home page by adding delivery person check to unified_login view and adding delivery login option to login selector page
 - **Complete Home Page Removal for Delivery**: Removed all home page access for delivery personnel - home view redirects them to dashboard, removed home navigation links, and changed navbar brand to point to delivery dashboard for delivery users
+- **Home Page Visual Updates**: Updated hero section text to "Find the medicines you need, quickly and easily" in white color, changed hero background to medicine-focused image, and replaced blue box in pharmacy section with professional pharmacy interior image

 ## Overview